 The Medical Center uses the treasury function of the County and at times maintains a cash overdraft with the County which can be repaid only through collection of receivables.
-The Medical Center had no cash overdrafts as of June 30, 2018 and 2017.
+The Medical Center had no cash overdrafts as of June 30, 2019 and 2018.

 The Medical Center is allocated a portion of the County's overhead costs.
-Such expenses totaled \$4,757 and \$4,579 for the years ended June 30, 2018 and 2017, respectively, and are included as operating expense in the accompanying statements of revenues, expenses, and changes in net position.
+Such expenses totaled \$4,967 and \$4,757 for the years ended June 30, 2019 and 2018, respectively, and are included as operating expense in the accompanying statements of revenues, expenses, and changes in net position.

-Transfers from the County were \$8,656 and \$16,913 for the years ended June 30, 2018 and 2017, respectively.
-Current year transfers included \$8,000 to fund the Medical Center's debt service payments with the remainder being for capital additions.
+Transfers from the County were \$30,587 and \$8,656 for the years ended June 30, 2019 and 2018, respectively.
+Current year transfers included \$19,000 to fund the future construction of a parking structure and \$11,587 to fund the Medical Center's debt service payments.

-Amounts due to the County in the amount of \$1,640 and \$163 or the years ended June 30, 2018 and 2017, respectively, represents amounts due to Collection, Sheriff, General Fund, Mental and Behavioral Health Departments, Architecture & Engineering for services provided and other departments related to services provided.
+Amounts due to the County in the amount of \$29 and \$1,640 for the years ended June 30, 2019 and 2018, respectively, represents amounts due to Collection, Sheriff, General Fund, Mental and Behavioral Health Departments, Architecture & Engineering for services provided and other departments related to services provided.

-Amounts due from the County were \$3,366 and \$1,318 for the years ended June 30, 2018 and 2017, respectively.
+Amounts due from the County were \$6,878 and \$3,366 for the years ended June 30, 2019 and 2018, respectively.
 Current year amounts due from the County relate to prisoner pharmacy, Department of Behavioral Health, and cash collection due from the County's Central Collection Department.